theslimyswamp/.github/profile/README.md

 <br>

-<p align=center>This organisation contains projects related to the network.<br>That includes plugins, configurations, and information!</p>
+<p align=center>This organisation contains projects related to the network.<br>That includes plugins, worlds, configurations and information!</p>